Estate Planning Services in Sacramento

 When it comes to estate planning, a trust is one of the most important tools to consider.
 A trust enables the transfer of assets to another person or entity, such as a charity, while still providing control over the assets.
 Trusts can be used to provide for family members, protect assets from creditors, and reduce taxes.

 The primary benefit of a trust is that it allows for the selection of how assets are distributed after an individual has passed away.
-The trust can specify who will receive the assets, when they will receive them, and how they will be used.
+A reputable trust attorney can specify who will receive the assets, when they will receive them, and how they will be used.
 This can be advantageous if there are family members who may not be able to manage their finances.

 Trusts can also be employed to protect assets from creditors.
 If there is a large estate, creditors may attempt to seize assets to pay off debts.
 Nevertheless, if the assets have been placed in a trust, they are protected from creditors.